Aldol condensation of aldehydes and ketones, mechanism

-Aldol condensation is occurred only in carbonyl compounds which have alpha hydrogen and alpha carbon atoms.
+Aldol condensation is occurred only in carbonyl compounds which have alpha hydrogen atoms and alpha carbon atoms.
 Both aldehyde and ketone compounds are defined as carbonyl compounds.
-Aldol condesation can used to extend the carbon chain.
-Tha alpha hydrogen in carbonyl compounds has acidic charcteristics.
-Therefore they are removed easily with bases (alkalis) and give carbanion.
-Then this carbanion reacts with another carbonyl molecule to give the aldol product.
+Aldol condensation can be used to extend the carbon chain.
+The alpha hydrogen in carbonyl compounds has acidic characteristics which is an important fact in this reaction mechanism.
+Therefore, those Hydrogen are easily removed with bases (alkalis) and give carbanion.
+Then this carbanion reacts with another carbonyl molecule to give the final product, aldol product.

 In this tutorial, we study about followings of aldol condensation.